Ronnie Henry: Royston Town

 After leaving Billericay, Henry joined Southern League Premier Central club Royston Town on 21 May 2021.
 Similar to his time at Billericay, Henry combined his playing role at Royston with coaching the under-18 and under-23 teams at Stevenage.
 The club stated that his leadership qualities and experience were key factors in their decision to sign him.
 Henry played regularly during his three years at Royston, scoring six goals in 115 appearances.
 He was named Player of the Year for both the 2022–23 and 2023–24 seasons.
 Henry left the club in May 2024.

 Potters Bar Town

 Henry joined Isthmian League Premier Division club Potters Bar Town on 6 June 2024 and was appointed captain for the 2024–25 season.
 His son, Louie, had played for Potters Bar on loan during the previous season, and Henry stated that he had been impressed by the club's set-up.
 Louie returned to the club for a second loan spell in January 2025, meaning father and son played alongside each other for two months.
 Henry scored two goals in 46 appearances during the season, as Potters Bar finished the season in 14th place.

+Kings Langley

+After making 22 appearances for Royston during the first half of the 2025–26 season, Henry joined Spartan South Midlands Premier Division club Kings Langley on 15 January 2026.
+He made his debut two days later in an 8–0 victory against Baldock Town.
+Henry suffered a fractured fibula during a 1–0 defeat to Colney Heath on 31 January 2026, after which he announced his retirement.